 Spinoza, Baruch.

-Full video lectures of key philosophical readings forthcoming at Holy Terrain Art on YouTube.
+Full video lectures of key philosophical readings (e.g., audiovisual or audio-assisted readings) available @Holy Terrain Art on YouTube.